Recover

 How Recover works

 Spreedly customers will define the primary and up to two secondary gateways in their API request.
-If the primary gateway responds with a success message or an error code it is configured to allow, Recover will not send a request to the retry gateway(s).
+If the primary gateway responds with a success message or an error code that it is not configured to retry, Recover will not send a request to the retry gateway(s).

 Recover takes a conservative approach and manages declines as a whitelist.
 If a new code appears back from a gateway that has not yet been mapped, we will treat this as a hard decline and not attempt to recover.